openbracellc/hugo-2020JAN4_v1/site/content/products/_index.md

 testimonials:
   - author: Madelyn Mccaffrey, Director (Operations)
     quote: >-
       We continue to expand our business with KEYSOME.
-We would be happy to recommend them to anyone who is looking to improve their rankings.
-The results far exceed any traditional form of marketing you will undertake.
+Happy to recommend them to anyone who is looking to improve their rankings.
+The results far exceed any traditional form of marketing.
   - author: Tom Burch, VP Sales
     quote: >-
       Received a growth of 25%.
 I love their stance on empowering search optimization and pricing transparency.